Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Catholic Church of St. Catherine

 The Catholic Church of St Catherine is Russia’s oldest Catholic Church and the only one in the country with the title of basilica.
 Catholic churches were not allowed in St Petersburg before 1705.
 Thus, in 1738 a special permit was issued to build one directly on Nevsky Avenue.
-A strange chain of events delayed construction for years, until it finally opened in 1783.
-Originally run by Franciscans it was later used by Jesuits and Dominicans.

 Catholic Church of St. Catherine - St Petersburg